HamzaQ-08/Encode-and-Decode-with-Python/README.md

 This Python program provides a simple interface to encode and decode messages.
 The user can choose to encode a message, decode a message, or quit the program.
 The encoding and decoding processes are based on specific patterns defined within the program.

-## Features

-### Encoding Messages
-- The user can enter a message to encode.
-- If the length of the message is greater than 3, it performs a series of transformations on the message.
-- If the length of the message is 3 or less, it concatenates some of its characters in a specific way.

-### Decoding Messages
-- The user can enter a message to decode made in program.
-- If the length of the message is greater than 5, it attempts to reverse the encoding pattern.
-- If the length of the message is 5 or less, it performs a simple transformation to attempt to decode the message.

-### Quit Option
-- The user can choose to quit the program.

 ## How to Use

 1. **Run the program.**